NFL News & Analysis

 Austin, Texas, USA; Texas Longhorns running back Bijan Robinson (5) runs against the West Virginia Mountaineers during the first half at Darrell K Royal-Texas Memorial Stadium.
 Mandatory Credit: Scott Wachter-USA TODAY Sports

-NFL draft season is nearly upon us.
-And with that comes the PFF NFL Draft Guide, which comes loaded with scouting reports and advanced data on the class' top draft prospects.
+The 2023 NFL Draft is nearly upon us.
+And with that comes the final edition of the PFF NFL Draft Guide, which comes loaded with scouting reports and advanced data on the class' top draft prospects.

-Here are the top 10 running backs in this year's draft class, per PFF's NFL Draft Guide.
+Here are the top 10 running backs in this year's draft class, per PFF's NFL Draft Guide and big board.

 1. Bijan Robinson, Texas